justinphan3110/vietai-research-blog/README.md

 - XML feed generation
 - Sitemap generation

-## See a live example in our [website](https://theaisummer.com)

-The template is based on [theaisummer.com](https://theaisummer.com), which we strip from all the unecessary stuff in order to provide a minimal, ready-to-use but feature-rich framework for scientific blogs.

 ### Important information

 - The template is built with [Gatsby v2](https://www.gatsbyjs.com/) so some familiarity with React is required.
 For those who want to customize it, we highly recommend to check out the official [Gatsby docs](https://www.gatsbyjs.com/docs/)